VinSnowski/hurb-challenge-sosnowski/README.md

 }
 ```

-And the response will also be a json with the following format:
+And the response will also be a JSON with the following format:

 ```json
 {